AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/creating-the-project.md

 <p><img className="image-medium-zoom" src={MusicStoreNewAppScreenshot} alt="" /></p>

 It is a little plain - but you now have a running application, and a blank canvas to start developing with.
-On the next page you will learn how to add a modern-looking acrylic blur dark background.&#x20;
+On the next page you will learn how to add a modern-looking acrylic blur dark background.